-During construction, the contractor will use:
+During construction, the Contractor shall use:

-- Low-volatile organic compound (VOC) paint that contains less than 10 percent of VOC contents (VOC, 10%). - Super-compliant or Clean Air paint that has a lower VOC content than that required by Bay Area Air Quality Management District Regulation 8, Rule 3, Monterey Bay Unified Air Pollution Control District Rule 426, and San Joaquin Valley Unified Air Pollution Control District Rule 4601, when available.
-If not available, the contractor will document the lack of availability, recommend alternative measure(s) to comply with Regulation 8, Rule 3, Rule 426, and Rule 4601 or disclose absence of measure(s) for full compliance, and obtain concurrence from the Authority.
+- Low-volatile organic compound (VOC) paint that contains less than 10 percent of VOC contents (VOC, 10%). - Super-compliant or Clean Air paint that has a lower VOC content than that required by South Coast Air Quality Management District Rule 1113 and San Joaquin Valley Unified Air Pollution Control District Rule 4601 when available.
+If not available, the Contractor shall document lack of availability, recommend alternative measure(s) to comply with Rule 1113 and 4601 (note: update to name relevant air district and rules as appropriate) or disclose absence of measure(s) for full compliance and obtain concurrence from the Authority.